j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Vanguard Talents.md

 You have a knack for learning the attack patterns of your foes.
 Once per round when you are hit by an attack from an enemy, your **EVASION** increases by 1.
 At the end of the combat, your **EVASION** returns to its usual value.
 ##### Sanguine Thirst
 *Prerequisite: [[Generic Talents#Curse of Vampirism|Curse of Vampirism]]*
-When you hit with your *Basic Attack*, excluding when part of a **Move**, you regain HP equal to your Tier.
+When you hit with your *Basic Attack*, excluding when part of a **Move**, you regain 1//2//3 HP.
 The target must have blood for this effect to trigger.
 ##### Shield
 All attacks made against allies adjacent to you are made with **+1 Bane**.
 ##### S#!t Talker